In other SCOTUS news: Supreme Court ruling boosts school prayer

 The court’s latest decision, posted Monday morning, rules that a high school football coach was exercising a constitutional right in praying on the field after games, in a case that could erode the separation of church and state across the country.

 The case centers on Joseph Kennedy, an assistant coach at a public high school in Bremerton, Washington, a small community outside of Seattle.
-For eight years, Kennedy would routinely pray at the 50-yard line immediately after games—often joined by student athletes, who would kneel at the field’s midway mark.
-After an opposing coach commented on the practice at one of these games, the Bremerton school district warned Kennedy not to pray if it would involve students.
+For eight years, Kennedy would routinely pray at the 50-yard line immediately after games—often joined by student athletes, who would surround him, heads bowed, at the field’s midway mark.
+After an opposing coach commented on the practice at one of these games, the Bremerton School District warned Kennedy not to pray if it would involve students.
 A clash followed over whether Kennedy obeyed, and his contract was not renewed for the following season.

-Kennedy has claimed that the school district infringed upon his right to religious freedoms, as sanctioned by the “free speech” and “free exercise” clauses of the First Amendment.
+Kennedy has claimed that the school district infringed upon his right to religious freedoms as sanctioned by the “free speech” and “free exercise” clauses of the First Amendment.

 However, the Supreme Court has historically rejected the open demonstration of prayer in public schools, in the interest of upholding a separation of church and state.
 In 2000, the court ruled that organized prayers before school football games broke the First Amendment’s clause forbidding government “establishment,” or encouragement, of any religion.
 In such instances, the majority wrote at the time, “the delivery of a pregame prayer has the improper effect of coercing those present to participate in an act of religious worship.”